DonnchaC/tor-hsdir-research/README.md

 The *time-period* changes approximatly every 24 hours.

+The HidServ directory *identity_digest* should be before the *desc_id* in a descending lists of all HidServ directories

 ### 1. Statistical and Traffic Analysis of Tor Hidden Services
 It should be possible to determine more than 24 hours in advanced what a public hidden service desc_id will be.
 It should then be trivial to bruteforce a router key which would have an *router_id* the right range to be selected as